 Although this apparent authorial voice is mediated through Anne Elliot’s perspective (who, we are told immediately after this description, ‘would not have given up her own more elegant and cultivated mind for all their enjoyments’) it is difficult to recall any passage in the earlier novels that approaches this measured tone of general approval of a set of characters or a statement that moves in this explicit way from the personal to the social, from the family and the houses they inhabit to the wider society which, it is implied, is also ‘in a state of alteration, perhaps of improvement.’

-Perhaps we should recall that Austen chose, after all, to produce her writing in the new literary form of the novel, the very name of which emphasises change.
-And it is certainly the case that within her lifetime the world was indeed changing.
-A random sample of some of the innovations across different fields of endeavour might include, in addition to Adam Smith’s 1776 seminal economic text The Wealth of Nations: the Watt steam engine started production that same year; Abraham Darby opened the first bridge made of cast iron in 1781; Andrew Meikle invented the threshing machine in 1786; in 1798 Edward Jenner created the first smallpox vaccine; Humphry Davy invented the first incandescent light by passing a current from a battery through a thin strip of platinum in 1802, followed by the first practical arc light in 1806 and the famous Davy safety lamp in 1815; two years later the world’s first locomotive-hauled railway journey was made; percussion ignition (the foundation of modern firearms) was invented by Alexander Forsyth in 1807; Robert Salmon patented the first haymaking machine in 1814; and so on.
+Despite the family resistance to admitting any controversial elements in her writing, perhaps we should recall that Austen chose, after all, to produce that writing in the new literary form of the novel, the very name of which emphasises change.
+And it is certainly the case that within her short lifetime the world was indeed changing.
+A random sample of some of the innovations across different fields of endeavour might include, in addition to Adam Smith’s 1776 seminal economic text, such entries as: the Watt steam engine started production that same year; Abraham Darby opened the first bridge made of cast iron in 1781; Andrew Meikle invented the threshing machine in 1786; in 1798 Edward Jenner created the first smallpox vaccine; Humphry Davy invented the first incandescent light by passing a current from a battery through a thin strip of platinum in 1802, followed by the first practical arc light in 1806 and the famous Davy safety lamp in 1815; two years later the world’s first locomotive-hauled railway journey was made; percussion ignition (the foundation of modern firearms) was invented by Alexander Forsyth in 1807; Robert Salmon patented the first haymaking machine in 1814; and so on.

-Among another far from exhaustive list of random ‘celebrities’ who were near-contemporaries we find such luminaries as: Constable and Turner; Wordsworth and Coleridge (and several if not all of the other major British poets of the time); Mozart and Beethoven (and one could add Haydn and Schubert); Goethe and Schiller; and many others.
+Among another far from exhaustive list of random significant artists who were near-contemporaries we find such luminaries as: the painters Constable and Turner; the poets Wordsworth and Coleridge (and several if not all of the other major British poets of the time); the musicians Mozart and Beethoven (and one could add Haydn and Schubert) and the almost exact contemporaries Niccolò Paganini and the ineffable John Field; the German dramatists Goethe and Schiller; the philosophers Hegel and Bentham; and many others.

-For example, the criticisms aimed at Austen’s work by Charlotte Brontë quoted at the beginning of these comments certainly have important insights that nonetheless impact on her overall assessment.
-They were actually made in correspondence with the very G H Lewes already quoted, concerning his review of Jane Eyre – in which he suggested Brontë might profit by writing less melodramatically (ironic, given his own propensity for melodrama) and that she read Jane Austen.
-Set against this context, Brontë’s comments present as the impassioned visceral view of a remarkable but affronted personality rather than as a measured critical judgment based on research and analysis of the novels.
-They remain significant, however, as a marker of the very different worlds the two writers inhabited.
-In one sense they could even be interpreted as a new approach to literary criticism, based on the fact that each of them was embedded in her own particular social and geographical situation and writing about very different characters behaving in very different ways in very different landscapes.
+Which certainly applies to those criticisms aimed at Austen’s work by Charlotte Brontë quoted at the beginning of these comments and where important insights nonetheless impact on her overall assessment.
+They were actually made in correspondence with G H Lewes (as already noted) concerning his review of Jane Eyre.
+He suggested Brontë might profit by writing less melodramatically – ironic, given his own propensity for melodrama – and that she read Jane Austen.
+Set against this context, Brontë’s comments present as the impassioned visceral view of a remarkable but affronted personality rather than as a measured critical judgment based on considered analysis of the novels.
+They remain significant, however, as a marker of the different worlds the two writers inhabited.
+In one sense they could even be interpreted as a new approach to literary criticism, based on the fact that each of them was embedded in her own particular social and geographical situation and writing about different characters behaving in different ways in different landscapes.

 As social comment rather than literary criticism the judgment is almost certainly something Austen would agree with – beneath the comedy of Pride and Prejudice is a very clear-sighted depiction of the various social and financial constraints on women.
 One thinks immediately of Charlotte Collins’ use of her garden as a means of surviving the rigours of marriage (itself a survival strategy) to her very silly and immensely self-satisfied husband.